ms48/laravel-console-progress-bar/README.md

 # Laravel Console Progress Bar
-Laravel Console Progress Bar is a **Console based progress bar** library providing an easier and expressive way show your current progresses.
+Laravel Console Progress Bar is a **Console based progress bar** library providing an easier and expressive way to show your current progresses.

 ## Requirements